 A cul-de-sac is a street that is closed at one end.
 Assess dead end streets and, if applicable, provide a barrier or a way to turn around.
 Barriers can be in the form of an earth berm, concrete barrier, or steel beam guardrail.
 A turnaround can be in the form of an "L", a "T" or circular in shape.
 Each type of turnaround has its advantages and disadvantages, but, in general, the final type provided should provide enough room for a school bus to turn around.
-Discuss the use of turnarounds at the Field Inspection.
+Coordinate with the Division and project team to determine the turnaround type prior to finalizing the Design Recommendation Plan Set.
 The Division engineer will be responsible for any administrative action required in the closing or dead-ending of a facility.
 A sign noting the dead-end street will be provided for a cul-de-sac.